 Storing homemade granola properly is critical to maintaining its freshness over time.
 Once your granola has cooled to room temperature, transfer it to an airtight container or a resealable plastic bag.
 Ensure that the container is tightly sealed to prevent air and moisture from getting in.
 It’s best to store the granola in a cool, dry place, away from direct sunlight or heat sources, as exposure to light and heat can lead to quicker degradation.

 When stored correctly, homemade granola can remain fresh for up to 2 weeks.
 However, its shelf life may vary depending on the specific ingredients used.
 For example, if your granola contains perishable items like fresh fruits, it may not last as long and should be consumed within a week.

 To extend the freshness of your granola even further, consider keeping it in the refrigerator or freezer.
 When stored in the freezer in an airtight container or freezer bag, homemade granola can stay fresh for up to 2 to 3 months.
 When ready to enjoy, simply take out the desired portion and let it come to room temperature, or enjoy it straight from the freezer as a crunchy treat.
 By following these storage tips, you can enjoy your homemade granola for an extended period and continue to enjoy it.
 My granola is gone long before freezing would be needed!

 A few of my favorite food storage jars

-I have several of these kinds of jars that are great for storage, but also are perfect for gift giving.
+I have several of these kinds of jars that are great for storage but also perfect for gift-giving.
 Whenever I make a batch of granola, I almost always take at least one jar to a friend.

 I made this batch of granola using what I had on hand because it’s a snow day!
 But it’s so good I’ll be making it again next week!